The Best Way to Clean Your Carpets

 Depending on the type of carpet, you’ll want to make sure your vacuum height settings are done properly.
 For something like Shag, you’ll want a higher setting so that your vacuum doesn’t work too hard trying to clean too close to the base of a tall carpet.
 Same goes for Berber carpet – you’ll want to make sure that you have your vacuum on a low setting.

 Lastly, you’ll want to go with and against the natural lay of your carpet to ensure that you’re getting all the debris.

-Maid Zen is Here for Your Carpet Cleaning Needs
+Maid Zen Cleaning Service is Here for Your Carpet Maintenance Needs

-Maid Zen, the premier home cleaning service in the North Houston area is up-to-date on the latest technology in making your carpets and your entire home as pristinely clean as possible.
+Although Maid Zen no longer offers carpet cleaning services, we are here to help you maintain your carpets via recurring weekly, bi-weekly, or monthly cleanings.
+Maid Zen Cleaning Service is the premier home cleaning service in the North Houston area.
 Contact us today for an estimate of all your house cleaning needs, including that hard to clean carpet.